halvorot/Floating-wind-turbine-stabilization-RL/README.md

-# gym-turbine
+# Floating wind turbine control using Deep RL
-A repository for TTK4900 Master thesis at NTNU.
+A repository for the first part of TTK4900 Master thesis at NTNU.
+Later extended to [RL-PSF](https://github.com/TTK4900-RL-PSF/RL-PSF).

 Project is stabilizing floating wind turbines using Deep Reinforcement Learning

 ## Prerequisites
  - ffmpeg (has to be installed with conda, with pip does not work, conda install ffmpeg)